Prehistoric Suite, A

 - Snare Drum

-- Option to add Wind Chimes or other "ethereal sounds"
+- Wind Chimes (or optional other "ethereal sounds"")

 None discovered thus far.

 A very programmatic work that draws on the graphic images that come along with the best known prehistoric animals: dinosaurs.
 Introduces musical concepts that would not normally be in younger players' vocabularies, including non-triadic harmonies, simple clusters, modal melodies, short optional solo passages, non-traditional percussion instruments and a brief aleatoric section.

 I. Stegasaurus (The Gladiator).
 In this modal processional march, most harmonies are built around open fourths and fifths.